AmamouL/wcs-cypress-quete2-1243/readme.md

-# This repo hosts a Cypress project for Wild Code School #
+# This repo hosts a simple Fonctionnal test suite on a signup Form #
 ![example workflow](https://github.com/sylvain-viole/wcs-cypress-quete2-1243/actions/workflows/main.yml/badge.svg)

 **author : Sylvain Viole**

 ---

-This test suite challenges preprod.blackmarket register page on basic scenarios for log in and signup.
+### This test suite challenges preprod.blackmarket signup Form on Register page on various scenarios. ###

+Scenarios are written in Gherkins in `.feature`  files and linked to steps with `Cypress-cucumber-preprocessor`.

-Basic `Page Object Model` and `OOP`is implemented to handle SignupForm, User and Wait.
+Basic `Page Object Model` and `OOP` is implemented to handle :
+- SignupForm : locators can be updated in a single place
+- User: Random user creation with `faker``
+- Wait: Waiting times are variables, so they are easy to modify or bypass.

 ---